-Tempo run is the classic training type to move the LT.
-Tempo run is 20 to 40 minutes running by an intensity corresponding to the LT or the area around.
+A tempo run is the classic training type to move the LT.
+The tempo run is 20 to 40 minutes running by an intensity corresponding to the LT or the area around.
 By running just below this limit, develops the body’s ability to convert the lactate faster, which means that you move the limit and become able to train harder.
-In addition to these physical advantages, tempo run also develops a psychological feeling for setting the pace, and build up your confidence that you can maintain a tough pace for a longer time.
+In addition to these physical advantages, tempo run also develops a psychological feeling for setting the pace and build up your confidence that you can maintain a tough pace for a longer time.

-A tempo run will usually start with about 2 – 3 kilometres warm up followed by 5 to 8 kilometres tempo run with an intensity that corresponds to your 15-kilometre pace, finished by 2 – 3 kilometres cool down.
+A tempo run will usually start with about 2 – 3 kilometers warm-up followed by 5 to 8 kilometers tempo run with an intensity that corresponds to your 15-kilometer pace, finished by 2 – 3 kilometers cool down.
 It’s hard training which besides the positive effect of LT, also will give you a mental toughness that makes it easier to cope with hard training runs and the race you look forward to.

-Variation in your training is also very important, to avoid one-sided training and maintain the motivation.
-Training intervals vibrates and swings.
-Intervals gives you simultaneous the progress you want and even in a simple manner.
+Variation in your training is also very important, to avoid one-sided training and maintain motivation.
+Training intervals vibrate and swings.
+Intervals give you simultaneous the progress you want and even in a simple manner.

 Interval training varies between run and break.
 It also varies between periods of high and low intensity.
 It accelerates and lowers the speed.
-Intervals can performs in many ways and with great variation in intensity.
-With intervals, we learn to run faster and to improve the energy supply to the muscle’s at a particular pace.
-When we have breaks, we can obviously run in a higher pace.
+Intervals can be performed in many ways and with great variation in intensity.
+With intervals, we learn to run faster and to improve the energy supply to the muscles at a particular pace.
+When we have breaks, we can obviously run at a higher pace.

-- Time you can predefined the breaks after seconds or minutes.
+- The time you can predefine the breaks after seconds or minutes.
 It is the most widely used method in athletic/running clubs.
 It can be a little boring but also easy to manage, and the lactate is gone before you start again.

-- When you feel ready this will be the best and most relaxed way, particular if it is the first times you practice interval training and do not necessarily want to push yourself too much.
+- When you feel ready this will be the best and most relaxed way, particularly if it is the first time you practice interval training and do not necessarily want to push yourself too much.
 We have here often a tendency to keep shorter breaks than we might think.

 Threshold intervals are a good alternative to tempo run, particular if you cannot manage the many minutes of focused training.
 If you can run the first interval at the same pace as the last, you have found a good balance.